Skip to content

 • Hydration: to bring water to the skin, for example with hyaluronic acid

-• Nutrition: to provide lipids that strengthen the skin barrier, using oil-based products, as well-nourished skin helps seal in hydration
+• Nutrition: to provide lipids that strengthen the skin barrier, using oil-based products.

 “If my skin is dry, I will get wrinkles faster”